t0nylombardi/t0nylombardi/README.md

 <h1 align="left">Hello there, I'm T0ny </h1>
 <p align="left">
-  A self-taught, meticulous & motivated Full Stack Developer with 10+ years of hands-on experience in Ruby on Rails, E-Commerce, Project Management, Development and Consulting through the Full Software Life Cycle.
-My journey has been driven by an insatiable curiosity for emerging technologies.
+  I am a self-taught, meticulous & motivated Full Stack Developer with 12 years of hands-on experience, particularly in Ruby and Ruby on Rails.
+I have worked on Ruby on Rails e-commerce architecture, breaking down monoliths, working on microservices, helping with DevOps, and leading a team through the full-stack life cycle.
+From my first professional job as a junior developer, My journey has been driven by an insatiable curiosity for emerging technologies.
 With a passion for staying at the forefront of innovation, I'm excited to contribute to this dynamic field and participate in its remarkable journey.
+I am also committed to actively learning from every experience that I have.
+During every job and position I have held, I learned about what it takes to succeed in this field, and I've carried that lesson throughout the years as I've worked.
 </p>

 - 💻 I’m continuously learning and expanding my expertise in **Ruby/Rails**(currently 7.1) **React**, **React-Native**  **TypeScript**, **Python** **Docker** and **CI/CD**